odoo/documentation/content/developer/reference/user_interface/view_architectures.rst

 .. attribute:: examples
    :noindex:

-   The key in the `KanbanExamplesRegistry` of the examples than can be browsed when creating a new column in the grouped kanban view.
+   The key in the `KanbanExamplesRegistry` of the examples that can be browsed when creating a new column in the grouped kanban view.

    .. seealso::